apache/spark/docs/spark-connect-overview.md

 You can also specify that you want to use Spark Connect when you create a Spark session explicitly.

 For example, when launching the PySpark CLI, simply include the remote parameter as illustrated here:
-~/dev/spark/spark/bin/pyspark --remote "sc://localhost"
+'~/dev/spark/spark/bin/pyspark --remote "sc://localhost"'

 And again you will notice that the PySpark welcome message tells you that you are connected to Spark using Spark Connect.

-Or, in your code, include the remote function with a reference to your Spark server when you create a Spark session, as in this example: from pyspark.sql import SparkSession spark = SparkSession.builder.remote("sc://localhost/").getOrCreate()
+Or, in your code, include the remote function with a reference to your Spark server when you create a Spark session, as in this example:
+'from pyspark.sql import SparkSession'
+'spark = SparkSession.builder.remote("sc://localhost/").getOrCreate()'

 # Client application authentication